AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/using-the-wizard.md

    ![Detailed archetype parameters](/help/assets/screen_shot_2018-10-08at60032am.png)

-1. Click **Create** to create the starter project by using the archetype and commit to the named git branch.
+1. Click **Create** to create the starter project by using the archetype and commit to the named Git branch.

 You now have a base project.
 It is time to set up your pipelines.